Kooroshoo/intro-to-robotics/docs/01-introduction-to-robotic-systems.md

 ![A non-holonomic robot can't move sideways directly; a holonomic robot can move any direction at once](assets/images/wheel_configurations.svg)
 </p>

 Whether a mobile robot is holonomic or not comes down to its wheels.
 Differential-drive and car-like robots are non-holonomic; omnidirectional wheels remove that restriction entirely.
 Depending on where and how a wheel is mounted, it can add a DOF, remove one, or have no effect at all.
+Chapter 3 revisits this idea more precisely, in terms of what a robot's motion actually depends on.

 ## Compliance vs. Rigidity